Aviation Business Enterprise

 In a nutshell

 As long-haul travel becomes increasingly accessible and affordable, air transport is in high demand.
-Join this fast-moving industry and gain the skills to design and manage the next generation of aircraft with a degree in Aircraft Engineering with Pilot Studies.
+Join this fast-moving industry, and gain the skills to design and manage next generation aircrafts, with an Aircraft Engineering with Pilot Studies degree.

 - Build in-depth knowledge of avionic systems, including communication, flight instruments, flight management and passenger systems

 - Explore business economics in route planning, learning the techniques and methodologies used for aircraft navigation

 - Complete a flight test course using Cranfield University's National Flying Laboratory Centre

 - Choose to take an optional structured pilot training programme delivered by external partners that could lead to a Private Pilot Licence

 This is for you if...

 You're interested in exploring how advanced technology is revolutionising flight

 You're excited by aircrafts and flight and desire a future career in this field